To give your car the best chance of passing its MOT first time, there are a few quick pre-MOT checks you can easily do yourself.

 You should also look out for any unsecured light mounts, as this can lead to MOT failure.

-Make sure all your lights are the correct colours, too.
+Make sure all your lights are the correct colours, too, as you follow your MOT check list.

 Horn